taurusloathe/CRITR/README.md

 ![1000021242](https://github.com/taurusloathe/CRITR/assets/110080228/40a12549-2fe6-4789-819c-ddeab8a84bdf)

 # UniswapX Protocol Integration
+CRITR has built in UniswapX compatibility.
 UniswapX aggregates both onchain and offchain liquidity, internalizes MEV in the form of price improvement, offers gas-free swaps, and can be extended to support cross-chain trading.
 You can access the full UniswapX whitepaper here: https://uniswap.org/whitepaper-uniswapx.pdf
 ![1000021092](https://github.com/taurusloathe/CRITR/assets/110080228/eb2373df-92d0-493a-b6a8-ff8c47d758b1)